FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Motivations

+\textbf{The resource-constrained edge devices are unable to afford federated adversarial training (FAT).} Due to the utility-robustness trade-off, FAT requires large models to achieve high accuracy and strong robustness simultaneously as shown in \cref{tab:at_size} \cite{wang2021convergence}.
+However, the common edge devices in cross-device FL scenarios are IOT devices, mobile phones, and laptops, which may not have sufficient memory capacity to afford training a large model (as shown in \cref{fig:memconsp}) \cite{kairouz2019advances}.

-\paragraph{Memory swapping can introduce high data access overhead in federated adversarial training} One common solution to training a large model on a memory-constrained device is partitioning the model into several smaller modules, adopting "memory swapping" to offload/fetch the parameters, optimizer states and activations to/from the external storage when necessary \cite{wang2023zero++}.
-However, when the available memory is significantly less than the requirement, memory swapping leads to high data access latency that can dominate the federated adversarial training workload, as shown by the comparison between ``Suff.
-Mem'' and ``Lim. w/ Swap'' in \cref{fig:mov_data_access}.
-There are three reasons behind the high data access latency.
-First, memory swapping involves context switching of data access between the internal memory and the external storage.
-Offloading/fetching data to/from the external storage induces the software driver management overhead on the CPU.
-Second, the storage I/O bandwidth could be only 10\% of memory bandwidth, leading to long data transfer time.
-Third, federated adversarial training requires more forward and backward propagations to solve the min-max problem as described in \cref{eq:at}, which makes the frequency of memory swapping even higher.
+\textbf{Memory swapping introduces high data access overhead in FAT.} We can train a large model on a memory-constrained device by ``memory swapping'', which offloads/fetches the model parameters, optimizer states, and activations, to/from the external storage during training \cite{wang2023zero++}.
+However, memory swapping leads to high data access latency that can dominate the FAT workload as shown in \cref{fig:mov_data_access}.
+The high data access latency is usually caused by high software driver management overhead and low storage I/O bandwidth.
+Furthermore, FAT incurs more forward and backward propagations to solve the min-max problem in \cref{eq:at}, which increases the frequency of memory swapping.

-\paragraph{Prior memory-efficient methods get poor accuracy and robustness.} Some prior works propose memory-efficient FL \cite{lin2020ensemble,diao2020heterofl,cho2022heterogeneous,alam2022fedrolex} to avoid memory swapping when training a large model, but they show low clean and adversarial accuracy (an example is given as ``Large-PT'' in \cref{tab:at_size}).
-The poor performance of these memory-efficient FL frameworks is attributed to \textbf{objective inconsistency}, i.e., memory-constrained clients may train small models or sub-models that are different from the large global model.
-The objective inconsistency hinders the convergence with suboptimal local model updates, and introduces a gap between the local model robustness and the global model robustness.
+\textbf{Previous memory-efficient FL methods fail to maintain high accuracy and robustness in FAT.} Prior memory-efficient FL methods can avoid memory swapping when training a large model \cite{lin2020ensemble,diao2020heterofl,cho2022heterogeneous,alam2022fedrolex}, but they show low clean and adversarial accuracy (exemplified by ``Large-PT'' in \cref{tab:at_size}).
+This is attributed to \textbf{objective inconsistency}, namely, memory-constrained clients locally train different small models from the large global model, leading to suboptimal local model updates and a gap between the local model robustness and the global model robustness.